Matt King (rugby league): Statistics

-Post playing & Coaching career
+Post playing and coaching career

 King joined the coaching staff of the South Sydney Rabbitohs following his retirement at the end of the 2013 regular NRL season, contributing to the club winning the 2014 NRL premiership.
 Following a South Sydney coaching restructure at the end of the 2016 season, King accepted an offer to join the Sydney Roosters coaching staff.

 In 2021, King was appointed assistant coach for Lebanon during the 2021 World Cup.

 In 2023, King was added to the NSW Blues high performance coaching staff when Michael Maguire became coach of the Blues.

+Upon Laurie Daley's resignation as New South Wales Blues coach in August 2026, King became coach of the team.